How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 Configure cloud-init datasources

-/etc/cloud/cloud.cfg.d/99-openstack-datasource.cfg/etc/cloud/cloud.cfg.d/directory is the standard place for user overrides.
-The99-prefix in the file name makes sure this configuration is loaded last.
-Files are processed in alphabetical order, so99-openstack-datasource.cfgoverrides earlier datasource_list settings. - Add, for example:
+/etc/cloud/cloud.cfg.d/directory is the standard place for user overrides.
+The99-prefix in the file name ensures this configuration is loaded last.
+Files are processed in alphabetical order, so99-datasources.cfgoverrides earlier datasource_list settings. - Add, for example:

-This tells cloud-init to look for instance metadata and user data using standard OpenStack-compatible datasources, including NoCloud, which you will emulate via iso.datasource_list: [NoCloud, Ec2, ConfigDrive]
+This tells cloud-init to look for instance metadata and user data from the supported metadata sources, including NoCloud, which you will emulate via an ISO file.datasource_list: [NoCloud, Ec2, ConfigDrive]

 To provide initialization data for your image, attach the previously created seed.iso (see Cloud-init setup).
 When the ISO is attached to the VM, cloud-init reads it as a NoCloud datasource and applies the configuration from user-data and meta-data during the first boot.
 After initialization completes, seed.iso is no longer required and can be removed for all subsequent VM launches.